Taylor Realty Group | Colorado Real Estate ExpertsTaylor Realty Group | Colorado Real Estate Experts

 What Marketing Works To Get a Home Sold?

 First, we need to see WHERE buyers are find the ACTUAL HOME they purchased.
 Here are stats from the 2013 NAR Profile of Home Buyers & Sellers.
 As you can see, Buyers are finding their home on the INTERNET & from their AGENT.
-These are the two areas your home marketing needs to focus on.
-And internet marketing is becoming more important every year.
+These are the two areas your home marketing needs to focus on. where-buyers-found-home-they-purchased And internet marketing is becoming more important every year.
 Check out the Buyer’s use of the internet to search for homes over the last few years.
+As you can see, buyers are finding their home on the INTERNET & from the AGENT.
+These are the two places your home marketing needs to focus on.
 Your home needs a comprehensive marketing plan and a strong web strategy.
 Professional photos, virtual tours, web syndication, direct response systems……the list goes on.
 We provide this and much more for all our listings and can go over our marketing plan in detail in person.
 We don’t want to give all our secrets away to our competition on our web site!

 10 Worst Home Showing Offenses